bonellia/hbcs/README.md

 - If it is equal to 1, do not change the price.
 - If it is less than 1, decrease the price by `price manipulation limit` / `remaining_time` percent.

 This ensures that the price will be increased or decreased considering the remaining time and ideally reaching the maximum or minimum price as late as possible to prevent complications or losses mentioned above.
+One advantage of using such a method is that you don't really need to keep track of previous price changes or even store the initial price unless you want to reset price after a campaign expires, but I am hoping that such a case will not be tested anyways.